-Payments for all waiver services are made through the approved Medicaid Management Information System (MMIS).
+Payments for all Www.aiver program services are made through the approved Medicaid Management Information System (MMIS).
 The claim for Federal Financial Participation (FFP) is based on the initial processing and review of the provider claim by the DDA or its agent and the subsequent review of the provider claim by the OLTSS through MMIS.